UK/EU Undergraduate Part Time Tuition Fees

 Repaying your tuition fee loan

-Part-time students who are working whilst studying and earning over £21,000 per year will be eligible to start making repayments from the April four years after their course commences.
-This means that part-time students may be repaying their tuition fee loans while still studying.
+Part-time students who commenced a course after 1st September 2012 who are on a "Plan 2" repayment plan who are working whilst studying and earning over £25, 000 per year will be eligible to start making repayments from the April four years after their course commences.
+This means that part-time students may start repaying their tuition fee loans while still studying.

 If a part-time student's situation changes and they reduce their salary, the repayments will change accordingly.

-- You only start to repay your loan from the April four years after your course started or the April after you leave your studies, whichever is sooner and then only if you are earning over £21,000 a year.
+- You only start to repay your loan from the April four years after your course started or the April after you leave your studies, whichever is sooner and then only if you are earning over £25, 000, ( Plan 2 repayment plans.)

 - Your repayment will be based on how much you earn, not how much you borrowed.

-- If your salary is £25,000 a year you will repay £30 per month.
-The repayment process is simple.
+- The repayment process is simple.
 If you are employed, repayments are deducted automatically from your pay through the tax system.

-- If for any reason your income falls below £21,000 your repayments will automatically stop.
+- If, for any reason, your income falls below £25,000 your repayments will automatically stop.

 - You can pay back all your loan at any time with no early payment charge.